 Katydids such as the Central Texas Leaf-Katydid primarily sing from dusk on into the night, but during population outbreaks, Katydids may sing day and night!

-Sings April to October in south Texas, height of the season from June to July (Davis, 1944)
+Sings April to October in south Texas, but the height of the season is from June to July (Davis, 1944)

 First Central Texas records for 2006:

 - ~June 23 - Smithville, Bastrop Co. - Megan Lowery

 - July 10 - Universal City, Bexar Co. - Royce W. Johnson

 First Texas Records for 2007:

 - May 17 - Bentsen-RGV State Park, Mission, Hidalgo Co. - Josh Rose

 - June 10 - nr.
 San Marcos, Hays Co. - David Huffman